Carlton Gardens Tennis Club welcomes people from the community to join the club and enjoy the benefits of membership.

 16. ADVANCE PAYMENT: All fees for the hire of courts, racquets and tennis balls, or for any other service provided by the Club, are payable in advance.

-17. CLUBHOUSE: Members are allowed access to clubhouse amenities free of charge, including use of the electric BBQ.
+17. CLUBHOUSE: If unlocked, members are allowed access to clubhouse amenities free of charge, including use of the electric BBQ.
 The clubhouse and BBQ are to be left in a clean and tidy state after use.
 Members are responsible for making good any damage, loss or breakage as the result of their use, including participation by guests.
-The use of the clubhouse for social functions is a matter for negotiation in advance with the Committee which may require a letter setting out details of the request.
+The use of the clubhouse for social functions is a matter for agreement in advance with the Committee which may require a letter setting out details of the request.
 Only in exceptional circumstances will the Committee approve the use of the clubhouse for a social function without tennis participation.

 18. ABSENCE: A member absent long term should apply for the membership to be suspended to avoid having to pay another joining fee.
 Subscriptions are not refundable.
 Only in exceptional circumstances would the Committee approve suspension for an absence of less than 6 months duration.